MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 Whenever a new course is assigned or updated to the users by the administrator, an in-app notification is sent which can be viewed by users under the Notifications section identified by the icon.

-Periodic email or SMS alerts to users such as information on new course additions or course completion reminders can be sent by integrating our platform with external services like Logic Apps, Microsoft Flow, etc.
+Periodic email or SMS alerts to users such as information on new course additions or course completion reminders can be sent by integrating the platform with external services like Logic Apps, Microsoft Flow, etc.

-For example, customers can leverage our APIs and use third-party tools to extend platform capability and send emails to learners as required.
+For example, customers can leverage the APIs and use third-party tools to extend platform capability and send emails to learners as required.
 These can be welcome emails when they first sign in to the platform or they can be update emails when a new course is assigned to them.

 For more details, reach out to us [**via HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630).